Lancel

 • There’s no evidence it ensures workers are paid living wages in its supply chain.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Here we rate Lancel “Not Good Enough”.
+Here we rate Lancel “Very Poor”.
 These are a few factors influencing its score:

-• It appears to use leather, wool, exotic animal skin, exotic animal hair, and silk.
+• It appears to use leather, wool, alpaca, snakeskin, and materials derived from wild animals.

-• It doesn’t appear to use down, fur, or angora.
+• It doesn’t appear to use shearling, cashmere, mohair, or down.

 Based on all publicly available information we’ve reviewed, we rate Lancel “Not Good Enough” overall.